Morozzzko/Morozzzko.github.io/_drafts/being-conscious-about-data-modelling-pt1.md

 <!-- excerpt -->

-# What is a service object
+# The purpose of a service object

 Service object is a common pattern in Ruby community, but you might also see something similar in other languages.
 Python's [stories](https://github.com/dry-python/stories) were greatly influenced by [dry-transactions](http://github.com/gems/dry-transactions) and [Trailblazer](http://trailblazer.to/) — some of the tools we could have used for service objects.